ghidragolf/ghidragolf.github.io/index.md

 ---

 # About
-The Office of the Under Secretary of Defense for Research and Engineering ([OUSD R&E](https://www.cto.mil/)) inspired by DARPA's [Cyber Grand Challenge](https://www.darpa.mil/program/cyber-grand-challenge) is kicking off a series of challenges to to tackle some of the hardest shared challenges public, private and academic sectors face via  "micro-challenges".
+The Office of the Under Secretary of Defense for Research and Engineering ([OUSD R&E](https://www.cto.mil/)) inspired by DARPA's [Cyber Grand Challenge](https://www.darpa.mil/program/cyber-grand-challenge) is kicking off a series of challenges to tackle some of the hardest shared challenges public, private and academic sectors face via  "micro-challenges".
 Micro-challenges are being stood up at a variety of conferences including [ShmooCon](https://shmoocon.org/) and BSides conferences.
 The goals of these "micro-challenges" are to produce a community contributed set of forensic tools or unique data sets that can be transitioned back into one's day job, academic research, etc...

 The first of these events for 2023 is "Ghidra Golf", and will be hosted at ShmooCon, January 20th through January 23rd.
 As we get closer to ShmooCon, a link to join the Discord server will be placed on this website.